BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/heidegger/essence-of-art.md

 They escape language or any other abstraction or symbolic representation.
 Any analysis or critique has to be incomplete and shallow of what the artwork is.
 Therefore, if the *essence of technology* is *enframing* (Gestell) (with the human subject at its center) then the *essence of art* might be the opposite.
-It might be that which can not be *enframed* and which is able to unconcealed a new horizon of possibilities.
+It might be that which can not be *enframed* and which is able to unconceal a new *horizon of possibilities*.
 In fact, Heidegger argues in his essay *The Origin of the Work of Art* {cite}`heidegger:1950` that

 >to be a work [of art] means to set up a world. -- Martin Heidegger

 In other words, *setting up of a world* is one of the essential feature of the *Being of the work of art*.
+This is close to Luhmann's view when he says that art forms its medium to create a contingent alternative version of reality.

-But what does he mean by that?
+But what does Heidegger mean by that?
 Let us look at Heidegger's example of a Greek temple.
 The Greek temple brought about a world---it is an event of truth.
 The temple, in its standing there, first gives to things their look and to men their outlook on themselves.